Pritam96/uber-clone/backend/readme.md

 ### Description

-This endpoint registers a new user in the system.
-It validates input data and creates a new user record in the database.
+Registers a new user in the system.
+Validates input data and creates a new user record in the database.

 ### HTTP Method